ahmad-ibraa/FloodMAGNet/README.md

 ### Graph Construction
 - Compile and organize data for each watershed to be evaluated.
 - Update directories within the Graph Construction script.
 - Update high-occupancy parameters to match needs and area of interest.
+For New Jersey, MOD-IV parameters can be found here: https://www.nj.gov/treasury/taxation/pdf/lpt/modIVmanual.pdf
 - Run the Graph Construction script for each watershed, ensure saved artifacts are named appropriately.
+- Modify the KNN distance threshold if using a metric-based projection system.
+The evaluated CRS is measured in feet.

 ### Model Training and Testing
 - Similarly update directories within the script.
 Rainfall data must have uniform temporal resolution.
 - Update training and testing rainfall scenarios.
 It is preferred to keep synthetic storms (2Y-100Y, 100Y-2Y) within training subset as per the study findings.
+- Update the *unit* variable: the code predefined the conversion for meters in loss calculation - additional logic statements are necessary for different depth units.
 - The model should now be ready for training and evaluation.
 IWMSE hyperparameters may need watershed-specific tuning.